kiosc-france/teleport/rfd/0156-notifications.md

 The Web UI will feature a notification icon on the top toolbar, if the user has any unread notifications, this icon will have a badge with the number of unread notifications.
 Clicking this button will open the notifications pane which will list the user's notifications.
 After the notifications pane is opened, any previously unread notifications will be marked as read (this is done by making a request which updates the user's last seen notification timestamp).
-Any notification that has not yet been viewed (clicked on) will be highlighted to differentiate it from the rest.
+Any notification that has not yet been clicked on will be highlighted to differentiate it from the rest.

 Notifications with long descriptions beyond a certain length will be truncated and optionally expandable to show their full content.
 The user has the option to dismiss a notification which means that they will never see it again.
-The interactivity of a notification in this list depends on its type which is identified by its [type](#unique-notification-types).
+The interactivity of a notification in this list depends on its type which is identified by its [subkind](#unique-notification-types).
 Informational and warning notifications (such as those created manually via `tctl`) will be clickable and open a modal with the full text content.
 Other notifications can be interactive and able to perform specific actions, for example in the case of a new access request notification, it can redirect the user to the page where they can review the request (the action any given notification type performs will be manually configured in the Web UI code).
 Notifications may also have a "quick action" beyond just being clickable, for example, in the case of a notification for an approved access request, there may be a quick action button to assume the new roles.
-Interacting with a notification will mark it as viewed.
+Interacting with a notification will mark it as having been clicked on.

 ##### Stretch goal